PF2-pasteur-fr/checkMyIndex/README.md

 # checkMyIndex

-Search for a set of compatible indexes for your sequencing experiment according to the number of samples and the desired multiplexing rate (i.e. number of samples per lane).
+Search for a set of compatible indexes for your sequencing experiment according to:

+* the number of samples
+* the desired multiplexing rate (i.e. number of samples per lane)
+* the possibility to use some indexes several times
+* the possibility to use some index combinations several times

 ## Input indexes file